 Apart from helping a client find the right product, ML-powered matching algorithms are useful in the following cases:

 With products matching, businesses grow their sales by suggesting additional product options for their clients.

 For instance, a buyer looks for remote control for a particular device.
 They put the chosen item into their shopping cart, and the system suggests buying batteries.
-The recommendation is relevant for the client, and they purchase both products.
+The product recommendation is relevant for the client, and they purchase both products.
 Instead of earning $50, a store earns $55.
 Multiply this figure by the number of your clients, and you’ll see how much your profit can increase.

 Establishing Competitive Pricing

 As mentioned above, the price comparison model brings advantages not only for a customer.
 E-commerce businesses also benefit from using deep learning algorithms in shaping their product pricing.
 Machine learning enables them to automate pricing analysis and track tendencies of how prices change over time.

 With price intelligence, a business can increase profit by at least 9%.
 Manual solutions are not that effective because they require human-based research and manual extraction of product data.
 It slows down training data processing and reduces value.
 Moreover, if done manually, pricing analysis impedes business scalability because the process depends on time and resources.

 Improving Product Listing

 With deep learning in eCommerce, you can improve the way your products are listed.
 Technology-powered analytics allows you to learn more about client behavior and understand how to better rank products in the list.

 You can take matched stores and drive the analysis of competing listings.
 Trained algorithms on competing listings provide you with insights into the way products are described and titled.
 Analyzing different sections of identical products helps to detect gaps in presenting an item.
 For instance, detecting the right keywords may increase the chances that your offer will be ranked high in the general list.
 As a result, you digest the given output and get the tools to increase conversion.